 When people ask this I think they are usually referring to crime or terrorist activities!

-We had no safety issues at all on the trail.
+Personally, we had no major safety issues on the trail.
 We were 3 women hiking alone.
 The locals were for the most part very friendly…we certainly never felt in danger.
 Having said that, as women on our own I did feel they could be quite pushy.
 All the bedouins and guides we passed or worked with were certain we couldn’t possibly do the hike alone without a man.
-At some points they would insist walking with us to make sure we didn’t get lost (at no charge) and while this was meant as a kind act we also found it frustrating as we preffered the satisfaction of hiking alone and people not knowing where we were camping each night – just to follow good practice.
+At some points, they would insist on walking with us to make sure we didn’t get lost (at no charge) and while this was meant as a kind act we also found it frustrating as we preferred the satisfaction of hiking alone and people not knowing where we were camping each night – just to follow good practice.

-We had a problem with our guide who left us without water.
-There were 2 other occasions where we had men shouting at us angrily – one because he didn’t want us to pass a section without paying and another because he’d messed up our hotel booking and somehow this was our fault.
-I think this was mostly middle eastern provardo though…..plus maybe a bit of not being used to having to deal with independent women (the guy at the hotel actually asked to speak to my husband on the phone!).
+We had a problem with our guide who left us without water, though, and he dealt with it quite aggressively.
+There were 2 other occasions where we had men shouting at us angrily – one because he didn’t want us to pass a section without paying him and another because he’d messed up our hotel booking and somehow this was our fault.
+I think this was mostly bravado though…..plus maybe a bit of not being used to having to deal with independent women (the guy at the hotel actually asked to speak to my husband on the phone!).

-The real dangers I think are in the remoteness of the hike.
+The other dangers I think are in the remoteness of the hike.
 Some risks include..

 Dogs – the Bedouins like to have guard dogs and they can be quite aggressive.
 They usually stayed away although their barks were a bit intimidating at times and did put me on edge.
 Picking up a rock (as if to throw it at the dog) usually caused it to cower away.

 Dehydration/Heatstroke – you need to be very aware of your water supply and your body.
-Experience, taking it slow in the beginning and on hot days and being organised with your water drops and rescue plan is important.
+Experience, taking it slow in the beginning and on hot days, and being organised with your water drops and a rescue plan is important.

 Flash flooding – You’ll want to be checking the weather forecast regularly for warnings of flash flooding.
 It happens fast so if you do get caught somewhere with water coming in (even if it doesn’t look dramatic initially), drop everything and get to a high place fast!